raphaelbastide/ofont/README.md

 ## Install

-Ofont is based on ProcessWire, those information will help you te install it.
+Ofont is based on ProcessWire, those information will help you to install it.

 1. Download the latest version of [ProcessWire](http://processwire.com/) to another location (whether another site or another directory on this server).
 If you downloaded it as an archive, then unzip it too.